 The IFE statement conditionally causes the skipping of a group of succeeding control statements.
-If the expression is true, the statements which follow are processed; if not, the statements are skipped according to the label string.
-ELSE or ENDIF terminates the skip.
+If the expression is true, the statements which follow are processed; if false, the statements are skipped until an ELSE or ENDIF statement with matching label string is reached.
 The separator following the expression must be a comma.